 Once you determine which remote repository to fetch the original source code from and which branch the software has branched off of, you can set up a local workspace.
 Do this by cloning the source repository on your computer.
 If you would like to propose changes to any non-AOSP project repository, create a Pull Request, and send the URL of the PR to the domain owners for review.
 You may revise and update the submitted PRs to address any review feedback from the domain owners.

 We recommend you create commit messages in the following format when you submit your code to Celadon:

 Patches against the AOSP project source code use a different approach.
 Complete the following steps to create your google_diff patch set to make any changes on an AOSP project.

 Clone the AOSP project to your local workspace.
 Make your changes and create your commit messages in the workspace.

 Generate the patch set using the following command, where n is the number of commits added in the previous step.

 $ git format-patch HEAD~<n>

-Copy the patch files generated in the previous step to the vendor/intel/utils/android_p/google_diff/<target_product>/ folder in the Celadon source tree.
+Copy the patch files generated in the previous step to the vendor/intel/utils/aosp_diff/ folder in the Celadon source tree according to the following guidelines.
 Maintain the patch number in sequence and create the previous folder if it does not exist.